 With effort, I suppress the urge to chew another fingernail.

 “Well, the handwritten will is the most current demonstration of your mother’s wishes, thereby nullifying the one drafted thirty years ago.”
 The breath I have been holding expires like a punctured balloon.
-“Of course, you are Anna, and you are Steve,” he affirms, glancing first at me and then to Steve.
-We both nod.
+“Of course, you are Anna, and you are Steve,” he affirms, glancing first at me and then at Steve.
+We nod.
 “A holographic or handwritten will does not present a problem in and of itself.
 Many states, including South Dakota, accept handwritten directives as part of probate proceedings.”
-I breathe out again with what sounds more like a moan as the familiar pinpricks of tears gather in the corners of my eyes.
-I will never know my mother’s motivations behind her writing another will, nor will I ever learn her reasons for keeping it a secret from me.
+I breathe out.
+Pinpricks of tears gather.
+I don’t understand my mother’s motivations for writing a second will.
+I never learn her reasons for keeping it a secret from me.
 “But, there is a problem with your mother’s will in that there is only one witness signature,” the Gringott banker’s doppelganger continues.